Yuderqui Contreras: 2009 controversy – 2011

 After competing at the Olympics, Contreras tested positive for a CERA enhancer drug, and faced a two-year suspension, but the backup B sample was negative.
 At the end of the case, five athletes were sanctioned by the International Olympic Committee, but Contreras's case was dismissed concluding that she did not violated any doping rule.
 She celebrated her 23rd birthday winning the 58 kg at the Military Games, helping the Dominican Army to win the weightlifting competition.
 For all her honors since 2003 until 2009, the Dominican Republic newspaper Hoy awarded her "Athlete of the Decade" in weightlifting.

 In April 2010, Contreras set a new national record in snatch with 98 kg, winning three gold medals during the 58 kg division at the weightlifting tournament of the Dominican Republic Military Games.
 One month later, she won the silver medal at the 2010 Pan American Weightlifting Championships, after losing the gold medal to the Ecuadorian Alexandra Escobar in the under 58 kg category.

 Due to stress-related weight loss, Contreras began competing in the 53 kg category later in 2010, and she won three gold medals at the 2010 Central American and Caribbean Games held in Mayagüez, Puerto Rico, setting new records in snatch with 96 kg, 117 kg in clean and jerk, and 213 kg total weight.
-She received the support from the telephone company Tricom to train in Bulgaria as part of the company's "Tricom Sport Project", and she and national athletes Gabriel Mercedes and Victor Estrella later received incentives for RD$100,000 after winning.
+She received the support from the telephone company Tricom to train in Bulgaria as part of the company's "Tricom Sport Project", and she and national athletes Gabriel Mercedes and Víctor Estrella later received incentives for RD$100,000 after winning.
 That September, Contreras won the silver medal in snatch and bronze in total at the 53 kg category from the 2010 World Weightlifting Championships in Antalya, Turkey.

 In February 2011, she was promoted by the Dominican Republic Army from sergeant major to second lieutenant, and later that year she won the gold medal in the 53 kg category at the 2011 Pan American Games, setting a new record in snatch for the regional games with 96 kg.
 Competing at the 2011 World Weightlifting Championships in Paris, France, she won the silver medal with a 95 kg snatch lift in the – 53 kg, after winning she gave the credit to her coaches Héctor Domínguez, Félix Ogando and Belarusian Liavontsi Hancharenka.
 Among many other military athletes, she was awarded for their performance during all 2011 by the Dominican Army Commander, Major General Pedro Antonio Cáceres Chestaro, during the year-end army Christmas celebration.